wtfaremyinitials/openfocus/plan.md

 handles the actual functionality, much like the architecture of the cURL command line tool and library.

-The databse will be the same ZIPed XML as the official OmniFocus software.
+The database will be the same ZIPed XML as the official OmniFocus software.

 The data model will consist of a few objects that follow the serialized format closely.
 Firstly, there will be a `Document` object which encompasses all of the